firatcanbekar/sophos-edr-lab/README.md

 | Top blocked site | skype.com — 17 visits (Streaming Media category) |
 | App Control | TeamViewer + uTorrent blocked / Opera monitored |

-**What I noticed:** Skype.com appeared as the top blocked site (17 visits) under "Streaming Media" — not under communication tools.
+**What I noticed:** Skype.com appeared as the top blocked site (17 visits), classified under "Streaming Media" by the Sophos category database — not under communication tools as expected.
 This showed me that category-based blocking can produce unexpected results, and that **ongoing policy review** is as important as the initial configuration.
 Correlating results across malware, DLP, web, and app control reports in a single view demonstrated how cross-layer enforcement works in practice — each policy layer contributes events that together paint the full picture of endpoint activity.

 <br>